awsdocs/amazon-redshift-developer-guide/doc_source/create-datashare-console.md

 1. In the **Datashare objects** section, to add objects to a datashare, follow [Adding datashare objects to datashares](add-datashare-object-console.md)\.

-1. In the **Data consumers** section, to add data consumers to a datashare, follow [Adding data consumers to datashares](add-data-consumer-console.md)\.
+1. In the **Data consumers** section, you can choose to publish to a Redshift account, or publish to the AWS Glue Data Catalog, which starts the process of sharing data via Lake Formation\.
+Publishing your datashare to Redshift accounts means sharing your data with another Redshift account that acts as the consumer cluster\.
+**Note**
+Once the datashare is created, you cannot edit the configuration to publish to the other option\.

 1. Choose **Create datashare**\.